vlvovch/flight-ledger/README.md

 One travel portals.
 Then:

-- A reissued ticket is priced as one economic unit across the flights that actually flew, so the value carried between tickets is never counted twice.
+- A reissued ticket is priced as one economic unit across the flights that actually flew, so the value carried between tickets is not counted twice.
-- Refunds and reimbursements are tracked properly.
-Refunds reduce what the trip cost; reimbursements reduce what it cost *you*.
+- Refunds and reimbursements tracking.
+Separate business and out-of-pocket costs.
-- Cost per mile comes in gross, personal, and per-route flavors, and every figure states which flights it rests on instead of quietly averaging away the ones with no recorded cost.
+- Cost per mile (CPM) in gross, personal, and per-route flavors.
-- Cash flow gets its own view: the same money shown in the month it moved rather than the month you flew.
-The two are never blended.
+- Cash flow gets its own view.
 - Whatever doesn't line up lands in a reconcile queue: flights United never credited, duplicates, foreign-currency tickets counted at 1:1, clocks that disagree with the distance.

 ## Also in the box

-Statistics, mostly: a zoomable route map drawn fully offline from bundled data, a sortable table of every route you fly, fleet statistics down to individual airframes enriched from the FAA registry, travel mix, fare-class economics, and a printable annual report.
+Statistics, mostly: a zoomable route map drawn from bundled data, the total miles you've flown, a sortable table of every route you fly, fleet statistics down to individual airframes enriched from the FAA registry, travel mix, fare-class economics, and a printable annual report.

-And the bookkeeping to trust it all: a change log records every edit and whether it came from you or an import, so "what did that import actually do?" always has an answer.
-Estimates wear an `≈`, and a value you typed by hand is never overwritten by an import.
+Estimates wear a `≈` symbol, and a value you typed by hand is not overwritten by an import.
 The reasoning behind each rule lives in the [docs](#documentation).

 ## Your data